emil-ep/xpense-tracker/README.md

 ### **How to run locally**

+### Branch
+`main` branch contains the completed features
+`develop` branch contains the development code - This should not be changed.
+All other branches should be merged to `develop` and ultimately to `main`

 The Xpense-Tracker backend requires a Postgresql database to run with it.
 A docker-compose file is already available in the repository for running the postgresql database for you.
 To execute this, you need to have docker-compose installed on your system.